dgrisham/wenv/README.rst

 <https://stackoverflow.com/a/5752901/4516052>`_, which recommends running a
 sequence of tmux commands as a function that starts your desired development environment.
 However, as I worked on projects, I found that I'd want different tmux layouts depending on the project.
-But I wanted more than just a tmux layout -- I also wanted to automatically run project-specific commands in certain terminals when opening a layout.
+Further, I wanted more than just a tmux layout -- I also wanted to automatically run project-specific commands in certain terminals in a given layout.
 This would require a bit more work than the shell function the SO post.

 At the same time, I had a simple system set up for managing aliases for different projects.
 Basically, I had a folder that contained projects' individual alias